jkintscher/saucelabs-js-testing/README.md

 # Tunneling

-If you want Karma to open a tunnel to SauceLabs for your, set `sauceLabsl.startConnect` to `true`.
+If you want Karma to open a tunnel to SauceLabs for your, set `sauceLabsl.startConnect` in `karma.conf.js` to `true`.
 Because this can be slow it might be a good idea to re-use an already open tunnel.

 All that’s needed for this is in [the docs](https://saucelabs.com/docs/connect).
-Using Sauce Connect will not require *any* config changes.
+Using Sauce Connect will not require you to make *any* config changes and is the faster and recommended way to go.

 # Run Your Tests